A bit of self-awareness and consideration goes a long way in social situations.

 5. Speaking too loudly

-6. Dismissing boundaries
+6. Dismissing or ignoring boundaries

 7. Dominating conversations